 What is the Difference between Bounce Rate vs Exit Rate?

-Both the Bounce rate and the Exit rate are confusing in the SEO world, as few people taking this in the serious note which impacting their search engine ranking and others consider this just as a user matrix to judge the reader engagement.
+Both the Bounce rate and the Exit rate are confusing in the SEO world, as few people taking this in serious note which impacting their search engine ranking and others consider this just as a user matrix to judge the reader engagement.

 But if willing to learn the summary then do check out this quick video.